mlcommons/ck/README.md

 * [Automating MLPerf(tm) inference benchmark and packing ML models, data sets and frameworks as CK components with a unified API and meta description](https://github.com/ctuning/ck/blob/master/docs/mlperf-automation/README.md)
 * Providing a common format to share artifacts at ML, systems and other conferences: [video](https://youtu.be/DIkZxraTmGM), [Artifact Evaluation](https://cTuning.org/ae)
 * Redesigning CK together with the community based on user feedback
-* [Other real-world use cases](https://cKnowledge.org/partners.html) from MLPerf&trade;, Arm, General Motors, IBM, the Raspberry Pi foundation, ACM and other great partners;
+* [Other real-world use cases](https://cKnowledge.org/partners.html) from MLPerf&trade;, Qualcomm, Arm, General Motors, IBM, the Raspberry Pi foundation, ACM and other great partners;

 ## Documentation